About Us Contact Shop

-How to Start an Emergency Fund So You Can Live Your Dreams
+How to Build an Emergency Fund So You Can Start Hitting Goals

-How an Emergency Fund can Save Your Dreams and Goals
+How an Emergency Fund Can Keep You on Track With Your Goals

-Now yours might be bigger or not as big.
-You might want to finish college, be debt free, move to another state that you love, own a home, retire, or even own your own business.
-So whether this is a short or a long term goal, a big or a small dream, you’re going to need money.
+And for you, that might be finishing college, becoming debt free, moving to a state you love, owning a home, retiring earlier, or even starting your own business.
+And whether this is a short or a long term goal, a big or a small dream, you’re gonna need money.

 Now that dream stash has suddenly been turned into an involuntary emergency fund.

 And even if you have insurance for a car crash or a hospital visit, a lot of the time there’s going to be a deductible.
 So that might mean you’ll have to pay a grand or more on the car.
-Or a couple grand on your spouse who who needs immediate attention.
+Or a couple grand on a medical bill for your spouse who needs immediate attention.

-Now you might think that any money that you get should be set back for your dreams.
-Especially when you’re not making much already.
-After all, what we want to do in life should be first priority.
+Now you might think that any money you get should be set back for your dreams.
+And especially when you’re not making that much already.
+After all, what you want to do in life should be first priority.

-And it’s true, but creating an emergency fund will help ensure that those dreams actually become reality.
+And that’s true, but putting money aside to create a cash reserve will help protect you from setbacks and ensure that those dreams actually become a reality.

 So How Much Should You Save?

-Now when I talk living expenses, I mean what you actually need to get by.
-Don’t factor in for coffee runs or eating out.
+Now when I say living expenses, I mean what you actually need to get by.
+Don’t factor in coffee runs or eating out.
 Only what you need.

-It’s optional, and it may take some time, but it’s definitely worth looking into how much you’ll need to get by for three to six months.
+And while this second step is optional, and it may take some time, it’s definitely worth looking into how much you’ll need to get by for three to six months for your financial security.

 What Qualifies as an Emergency